Core mechanism

 Recipient-Domain Cadence Control

-Managing sending pace and distribution with the recipient’s email provider in mind (e.g., Gmail, Yahoo, Microsoft), because different providers
+Managing sending pace and distribution with the recipient's email provider in mind (e.g., Gmail, Yahoo, Microsoft), because different providers respond differently to volume patterns from a given sender.

 - Why it matters: volume sensitivity can trigger filtering even when your copy is fine.